sma/dart6502/README.md

   }
 ```

 I continue by implementing instructions and eventually reach $FF75 which is page 2 of the Wozmon disassembly listing from the official Apple 1 handbook and I'm guessing that half of the work is done.
 This took me about an hour so far.
-I had previous experiences with the 6502 so far, but I know how CPUs works, can understand assembler, even 6502 assembler good enough and of course, I know Dart.
+I had no previous experiences with the 6502 so far, but I know how CPUs works, can understand assembler, even 6502 assembler, good enough, and of course, I know Dart.

 A bit later, I can successfully enter `200` and get back `0000: 00` which is wrong but still impressive as I can simulate enough instructions to implement one of the three modi of Wozmon: Examining a single memory location.